abaikov/cnstra/docs/concepts/ierg.md

 This keeps orchestration explicit and observable, without hidden subscriptions.

-## Neuron as a state machine
+## Neuron as a State Machine

 A neuron can be viewed as a small state machine:
-- Inputs (dendrites) are state triggers.
+- Inputs (dendrites) are state triggers
-- Returned signals are transitions (next states on the axon).
+- Returned signals are transitions (next states on the axon)
-- The neuron owns its transitions: it emits only its own axon collaterals.
+- The neuron owns its transitions: it emits only its own axon collaterals

 ```ts
 const order = {